Author: Tosh Lubek Published: 30th April 2021

 KitchenAcorns.com is supported by its readers.
 Please assume links on this site are affiliate links or ads, and that I get commissions for purchases made through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you if you use any of the links.

 Have you ever wondered how to make waffles from scratch?
-These delicious, crispy treats don’t have to be reserved for posh restaurants or packet mixes you might pick up at the store – they can actually be very easy and fun to make from home, especially if you make them with a partner or a friend or your children.
+These delicious, crispy treats don’t have to be reserved for posh restaurants or packet mixes you might pick up at the store – they can actually be very easy and fun to make from home, especially if you make them with a partner, a friend, or your children.

 Why Would You Make Waffles from Scratch?